GoogleChrome/web.dev/src/site/content/en/blog/http-cache-security/index.md

    header

 The COEP setup doesn't prevent an attacker from exploiting Spectre.
-However, it ensures cross-origin resources are not valuable to the attacker (when shared by the browser as public resource) or allowed to be shared with the attacker (when shared with [`CORP: cross-origin`](https://developer.mozilla.org/docs/Web/HTTP/Cross-Origin_Resource_Policy_(CORP))).
+However, it ensures cross-origin resources are not valuable to the attacker (when loaded by the browser as public resource) or allowed to be shared with the attacker (when shared with [`CORP: cross-origin`](https://developer.mozilla.org/docs/Web/HTTP/Cross-Origin_Resource_Policy_(CORP))).